 Lampeter Velfrey sits in a lovely location, about four miles west from Whitland, and three miles from Narberth, over the County border in Pembrokeshire.
 The War Memorial is in the form of a Celtic Cross, and was unveiled by Private Phil Davidson, who had served in Palestine and France with the 24th Welsh.
 The World War Two Plaque was obviously a later addition.
 Some of these men are commemorated on the War Memorials of nearby Narberth and Whitland.
-Many thanks are due to Les Nixon for kindly supplying photos of the War Memorial, and of the grave of David Arthur Williams.
 There are also several individual memorials in the Church, including two to local men who fell during the Boer War, so these men are also commemorated below.

 The Boer War, 1899-1902